vivekmahajan/hn-classifier/README.md

 hn-classifier
 =============
-This will be chrome extension to improve hacker news browsing experience.
+This will be a chrome extension to improve hacker news browsing experience.

 Motivation
 ----------